-- HSC 91 Fieldwork and Seminar in Human Services I (3 Credits) - HSC 92 Fieldwork and Seminar in Human Services II (3 Credits) - PSY 31 Abnormal Psychology (3 Credits) - PSY 40 Life Span Development (3 Credits) - SOC 35 Introduction to Social Work (3 Credits) - SOC 37 Social Inequity (3 Credits) SUBTOTAL 32
+- HSC 91 Fieldwork and Seminar in Human Services I (3 Credits) - HSC 92 Fieldwork and Seminar in Human Services II (3 Credits) - PSY 31 Abnormal Psychology (3 Credits) - PSY 40 Life Span Development (3 Credits) - SOC 35 Introduction to Social Work (3 Credits) - SOC 37 Social Inequity (3 Credits)

-Liberal Arts and Sciences Degree Programs
+Liberal Arts and Sciences, AA, and Options

-ABOUT THE PROGRAMS
+ABOUT THE PROGRAM

 The Liberal Arts and Sciences curriculum prepares a student to be an accomplished and productive human being.
-A liberal arts degree opens doors to the professions and to rewarding and responsible careers.
-Future physicians, teachers, scientists, lawyers and businessmen, for example, develop themselves as well-rounded individuals, in addition to completing their pre-professional work.
+A liberal arts degree opens doors to a world of knowledge and to rewarding and responsible careers.
+Future teachers, lawyers and influencers, for example, develop themselves as well-rounded individuals, in addition to completing their pre-professional work.
 The academic experiences in liberal arts and sciences provide the foundation for later specialization, graduate study and professional school.